cheesy-jand/cheesy-jand.github.io/docs/_sources/Brie-like.rst.txt

 - **Purchase location**: Wegmans
 - **Purchase date**: 12/25/21
 - **Julie's comments**: Golly gee so creamy!
 Buttery with a sour/funky brie taste, salty.
 Very spreadable - good with flat bread or a stronger cracker flavor.
 Considering I don't love Brie usually, this is pretty good  **3.49/5**
 - **Andrew's comments**: Super creamy and soft, much more than average Brie.
 Nice chewy rind as contrast.
-More funky than average brie, subtle Bleu notes.  **4.0/5**
+More funky than average brie, subtle Blue notes.  **4.0/5**
 - **Thanks to Barb & Rob Necarsulmer for this cheese!**

 New Moon (Chapel Hill Creamery)